 Be Patient with Students #

-Students ask “stupid” questions and I did it on his Data Visualization class.
+Students ask “stupid” questions and I did it in his Data Visualization class.
 His Dataviz class is very challenging.
-For me, each assigment costs me on average a whole day.
+For me, each assignment costs me on average a whole day.
 Many times, I got very angry with the class and Prof. YY.
 I saw that someone was also complaining about the Dataviz course on Slack this past Summer in the Slack group4.
 I could tell that, at least he was as impatient and angry as I was.

 However, as patient and nice as he was last year when replying to my angry words on Slack, Professor YY replied to that student very nicely.

 Looking back, I felt so fortunate to have taken Professor YY’s Data Visualization class.
-That was my first experience of using Python and I learned a very important skill, i.e., visualize data.
+That was my first experience of using Python and I learned a very important skill, i.e., visualizing data.

 Be Humble #

 I mentioned this above.
-Althought Professor YY have papers published in top journals, he was very humble.
+Although Professor YY had papers published in top journals, he was very humble.
 I learned a lot from this.